dret/lectures/geoint-2017/README.md

 ### Online

-The presentation version for these talks is available online at http://dret.net/lectures/san-diego-2017/
+The presentation version for this talk is available online at http://dret.net/lectures/geoint-2017/

-### Workshop Schedule

-* 11:00 am - Registration
-* 11:30 am - Establishing a Foundation for Microservices (Erik Wilde, CA Technologies, API Academy)
-* 12:15 pm - Lunch Break
-* 12:30 pm - Designing Microservice APIs (Erik Wilde, CA Technologies, API Academy)
-* 1:15 pm - Microservices Lifecycle Management and Tools including a Demonstration
-* 1:45 pm - Wrap up/Q&A